DevHugoP/DevHugoP/README.md

 - 👋 Hi, I’m @DevHugoP or Hugo Polchetti
 - 👀 I’m interested in Web Developement and computer science
-- 🌱 I’m currently learning Node.js / React.js / Express.js / SQL and so much more
+- 🌱 I’m currently learning Node.js / Express.js / React.js + Redux / SQL / MongoDB / SASS and so much more
 - 📫 How to reach me => h.polchetti@gmail.com

 <!---